Imharry25/Excel-Sales-Finance-Analytics/README.md

 # Atliq Hardware Business Intelligence Reports🖥️📊

 ## Introduction
 Atliq Hardware specializes in selling a wide range of hardware products, including personal computers, mice, printers, and various peripheral devices.
 The diverse product lineup caters to a broad range of customers, and also manufacture its products.
 To reach customers, it utilize intermediaries such as retail giants like Croma and Best Buy, as well as popular online marketplaces like Flipkart and Amazon.
+These intermediaries play a crucial role in connecting Atliq's products with end consumers, ensuring our offerings are accessible to the general public.

 This report delves into AtliQ’s sales and financial performance, leveraging data insights to uncover growth opportunities and areas for optimization.
 Our mission: to enhance product performance and refine regional strategies for improved profitability. 🚀

-These intermediaries play a crucial role in connecting Atliq's products with end consumers, ensuring our offerings are accessible to the general public.

 ## Problem Statement
 To develop an interactive business intelligence dashboard, Sales and Finance Analytics Report, aimed at extracting decision-making insights for well-articulated strategies at Atliq Hardware.
 Here’s what we aim to achieve:

-💡 Develop detailed sales and financial reports to track trends and provide data-driven decision support.
+-💡 Develop detailed sales and financial reports to track trends and provide data-driven decision support.
-📈 Identify ways to enhance product offerings and optimize regional sales strategies.
+-📈 Identify ways to enhance product offerings and optimize regional sales strategies.
-🏆 Deliver actionable insights to help AtliQ strengthen its market position and boost profitability!
+-🏆 Deliver actionable insights to help AtliQ strengthen its market position and boost profitability!

 ## Sales Analysis